DaffaAdityaDev/streaming_video/onprogres.md

    - Update API documentation with the new endpoint details
    - Update frontend documentation if any changes affect the component usage

-This refactoring will centralize the thumbnail retrieval process and make it more efficient and easier to maintain.